Albert Mensinga Creative

 Bodywork & hood

 Door locks are mechanical bits, which may need a greasing when recluctancy plays up.
 Flip the boot logo away to unveil a simple lock.
 There’s no inside button, just an old-fashioned ‘turn the key’ procedure.
 Two medium sized bags and some small stuff are all the luggage allowed in there.
 There’s no spare!
 The cosy cockpit hides a compact closed compartement behind the seats.
 Think spectacles, two beanies and a can of 10w/60.
 A jumper or small bag will find room behind your seat.
+Maybe a small spare wheel will fit.

 In the armrest sits a button to operate the power hood, preferably pressed with the engine running, gearbox in neutral and handbrake on.
-The aging hood of my car has bits of green on top but I don’t mind. – (October 2024 clean sorted that) – The fabric is waterproof, and surprisingly effectively blocks out both cold and noise too.
+The aging cloth hood of my car has bits of green on top but I don’t mind. – (An October 2024 clean sorted that) – The fabric is waterproof, and surprisingly effectively blocks out both cold and noise too.
 As the tech is hydraulic it’s vital to keep the oil lines in good shape.
 Try to make friends with a local specialist and you’ll be just fine.

 Top tips, leave the electric motor to cool down before stressing it again, and it’s a smart thing to keep the hood closed at 10C or colder, and also when it’s wet.
 If you dare to drop the top in between rains, maybe close it when you’re done.
 A wet and folded top might give you a headache the next days.
 Oh, you’ll notice the rear window plastic will show a dent if you fold on cold days.
 Don’t worry, it will vanish when temps go up again.
+When drops of rain may peep inside it’s a good idea to adjust the windscreen rubbers and use a screwdriver.
+Amazing low-tech genius.

 Engine

 Speaking of belts, plus waterpump when you’re at it: every 60k kms or when your mechanic says so.
 The twolitre truly is the Spider’s Cuore Sportivo and it’s rewarding when everything you want is right there when you want it.
 Cutting corners on 916 tech is not a good idea and you will be punished sooner or later.
+Treat yourself.

 Transmission